kirbydyson/Take2/README.md

 - MariaDB

-### Step 1: Load the .env file THIS IS NOT NEEDED IF RUNNING THE CANVAS SUBMISSION
+### Step 1: Load the .env file THIS IS NOT NEEDED IF USING THE CANVAS SUBMISSION

 ```bash
 # 1. Copy the .env.example file to .env